 Take measures to prevent hearing loss.

 Another great way to ensure that you hear your best in the coming year is by protecting the hearing you have.
 Although one of the leading forms of hearing loss is noise-induced, it can be prevented by taking certain precautions.

 Especially if you work in an industry, or have any hobbies, that frequently expose you to loud noises, it’s all the more important that you take action to protect your hearing.
 Construction workers and musicians, for example, are at higher risk for experiencing this type of hearing loss.

 If you are in one of these fields, a few ways to minimize the impact of loud noises include: wearing ear muffs or ear plugs in noisy environments, keeping the volume of headphones low, and leaving noisy environments when you can.

 Above all, the best way to address hearing loss is by wearing hearing aids.
 In fact, 90% of those who purchased hearing aids in 2017 would recommend purchasing hearing aids.
 So, why wait to start hearing better?

 As an added plus, hearing aids will also improve your overall quality of life.
 By hearing better, you’ll have the chance to better enjoy your favorite activities, relationships, and the sounds of the world around you.

 How do you know when you have hearing loss?

 Advanced Affordable Hearing is here to help you hear better at a price you can afford.
-To keep our prices low, we offer hearing aids that are pre-programmed to accommodate the most common hearing losses.
+To keep our prices low, we offer hearing aids that are pre-programed to accommodate the most common hearing loss.

 To find out what level of hearing loss you may be experiencing, simply visit our Online Hearing Check or call one of our friendly customer service representatives at 1 (800) 804-0434.
 From there, we can help you to find the best hearing aids for you.